ElaWorkshop/awesome-bayarea-cafe/README.md

 ### Getting Location

-Please [Mapbox](https://www.mapbox.com/mapbox.js/example/v1.0.0/select-center-form/) to get latitude and longitude.
-GitHub’s geoJSON support is powered by Mapbox, locations acquired from Google Maps are not accurate.
+Because GitHub’s geoJSON support is powered by Mapbox, Using [Mapbox](https://www.mapbox.com/mapbox.js/example/v1.0.0/select-center-form/) is the most accurate way to get latitude and longitude.

 ## License
 [CC-BY](http://creativecommons.org/licenses/by/4.0/)